The ALIEN Series – Modern Hollywood’s Rise and Fall and Wondering Why the Fuck Ridley Scott Gets So Much Credit for ALIEN

 The Alien series thus far had two films that were titans of sci-fi, a sequel that actually lived up to its predecessor… Could the streak continue?
 In a word: no.

 The late 1980s came along.
 Unfortunately for us, the late-80s presented as many opportunities for watchable films as it did crap.
 Garbage sequels like Ghostbusters II and rip-offs like Mac and Me and Leviathan exemplified the Hollywood tradition here.
 Again, don’t misunderstand me.
 I like a lot of films from this period, but it’s clear that the route was only downhill for Hollywood.
-As an example, of all of the underwater-related films released in 1989, Leviathan was the best one, DeepStar Six followed, and the rest were pretty much misses.
+As an example, of all of the underwater-related films released in 1989 (that was not The Abyss), Leviathan was the best one, DeepStar Six followed, and the rest were pretty much misses.

 This is the period in which Alien 3 was born.